addresscloud/terraform-cloud-action/README.md

 ### Notes

-If your repository contains multiple modules, upload the top-level directory and configure the root workspace path in the Terraform Cloud UI.
+If your repository contains multiple modules upload the top-level directory and configure the root workspace path in the Terraform Cloud UI.
 For example, to deploy
 `infrastructure/dev/services/lambda/main.tf` which has references to modules in `infrastructure/modules/services/lambda/module.tf` upload the entire `infrastructure` directory and configure `infrastructure/dev/services/lambda/` as the root of the module.

 ## Maintainers